open-spaced-repetition/free-spaced-repetition-scheduler/README.md

 ## What is the principle of FSRS?

 FSRS is based on the [DSR](https://supermemo.guru/wiki/Two_components_of_memory) model proposed by [Piotr Wozniak](https://supermemo.guru/wiki/Piotr_Wozniak), the author of SuperMemo.
-FSRS is improved with DHP model introduced in the paper: *[A Stochastic Shortest Path Algorithm for Optimizing Spaced Repetition Scheduling](https://dl.acm.org/doi/10.1145/3534678.3539081)*.
+FSRS is improved with the DHP model introduced in the paper: *[A Stochastic Shortest Path Algorithm for Optimizing Spaced Repetition Scheduling](https://dl.acm.org/doi/10.1145/3534678.3539081)*.

 The model considers three variables that affect memory: difficulty, stability, and retrievability.

 Stability refers to the storage strength of memory; the higher it is, the slower it is forgotten.
-Retrievability refers to the retrieval strength of memory; the lower it is, the higher the probability that the memory will be forgotten.
+Retrievability refers to memory's retrieval strength; the lower it is, the higher the probability that the memory will be forgotten.

 In the present model, the following memory laws are considered: